 At a certain point, one of my mentors encouraged me to pursue an MBA to further my banking career and take on leadership roles.
 However, I was determined to pursue a Master’s in Business Administration only if it aligned with my values and ethics.
 I extensively researched through online resources, spoke to industry peers and MBA students, and attended information sessions at various business schools in Toronto.
 Fortunately, a close friend shared a link to the Alfred Ford School of Management (AFSM) with me.
 When I discovered that AFSM specializes in Conscious Leadership, I knew it was the right path for me.
 I promptly contacted AFSM and enrolled in their program, despite the occasional challenges along the way.
 The knowledge I gained throughout my MBA journey has been invaluable.

-Upon completion of the courses, I embarked on a journey to promote and propagate conscious leadership and ethical decision-making in the corporate banking world.
-I proactively engaged within and outside the bank by participating in forums, writing articles and joining committees to promote higher values and to be an advocate of change.
-My employer specifically acknowledged my MBA with Conscious Leadership specialization because of my contribution to the leadership team in Commercial Banking.
-I often write articles explaining the basics of banking so that people can read and understand some of the bankers’ lingo, as well as simple banking concepts that may initially sound complicated or intimidating.
-Financial literacy is one of my future focuses.
-One such endeavour was my article on ‘How to prepare for franchising before approaching the bank’.
-The article was chosen by Canada’s leading franchise association and published in their January/February 2022 issue of ‘Franchise Canada’, a national magazine.
-I will also continue to promote Conscious leadership through various not-for-profit organizations I have been involved with.
+Upon completing my courses, I embarked on a mission to promote conscious leadership and ethical decision-making in the corporate banking world.
+I actively engage within and outside the bank, participating in forums, writing articles, and joining committees to advocate for higher values and drive positive change.
+My MBA with a specialization in Conscious Leadership has been recognized by my employer, particularly for my contributions to the leadership team in Commercial Banking.
+I frequently write articles simplifying banking concepts and terminology to enhance financial literacy and understanding.
+One of my notable endeavors was an article on “How to prepare for franchising before approaching the bank,” which was selected by Canada’s leading franchise association and published in the January/February 2022 issue of ‘Franchise Canada,’ a national magazine.
+Moving forward, I will continue to promote Conscious Leadership through my involvement with various not-for-profit organizations.